Facts about Hari Raya Haji

 “I thought y’all celebrated Hari Raya already?”
 8/10 times, this is the question I hear from non-Muslims every time Hari Raya Haji is brought up.

-Here are some facts that will clear up all your questions about this spiritual festival.
+So, here are some 7 facts about Hari Raya Haji that will clear up all your burning questions:.

 No, we don’t slaughter animals just to enjoy a delicious bowl of rendang during festivities – there is a deeper meaning behind the ritual.